escapar/LeylineJavaWebInfrastructure/README.md

 Smooth = Prototype in a flash , further implement elegantly and achieve final solution in a good pace.

-# Primary GOALS & SPECS
+# Fundamental GOALS & SPECS

 Spring Boot